25 Bestselling Books of the Decade

 You won’t be able to put down Gone Girl, Gillian Flynn’s captivating thriller told from alternating points of view of a husband and wife who narrate the betrayals in a seemingly perfect marriage that has a dark side beneath the facade.
 In the movie version, Ben Affleck played the hapless philanderer Nick, with Rosamund Pike in an Oscar-nominated role as Amy, the ingenious woman who plots revenge.
 Find out more of the best thriller books of all time.

 Go Set a Watchman

 Harper Lee’s long-awaited follow-up to her masterpiece To Kill a Mockingbird came out over 50 years after her Pulitzer Prize–winning debut.
 Lee wrote Go Set a Watchman in the 1950s, and it continues the story of Scout, now 26 years old, who returns to Maycomb to visit her father, the iconic lawyer Atticus Finch.
-Find out the surprising story of how To Kill a Mockingbird became so famous.

 Computer-programmer-turned-fiction-writing-superstar Andy Weir originally self-published his sci-fi story The Martian, releasing one chapter at a time on his website.
 The book was so successful that he was soon offered huge deals with major publishers, in addition to selling the film rights.
 The story about an astronaut stranded alone on Mars keeps readers on the edge of their seats with wit, accessible science, and a ton of suspense.
 Find out 18 more of the best thrillers to read right now.